Guidelines

 2.1.
 Introduction

-For the 2021 Renal Transplantation Guidelines, new and relevant evidence was identified, collated and appraised through a structured assessment of the literature.
-Broad and comprehensive literature searches, covering the Renal Transplantation Guidelines were performed, covering a time frame between May 31st 2018 and 1st April 2020.
-A total of 1,202 unique records were identified, retrieved and screened for relevance.
+For the 2024 Renal Transplantation Guidelines, new and relevant evidence was identified, collated and appraised through a structured assessment of the literature.
+Broad and comprehensive literature searches, covering the Renal Transplantation Guidelines were performed, covering a time frame between May 31st 2020 and 1st April 2023.
 Databases searched included Medline, EMBASE, and the Cochrane Libraries.
-Detailed search strategies are available online: http://www.uroweb.org/guideline/renal-transplantation/.
+Detailed search strategies are available online: https://uroweb.org/guidelines/renal-transplantation.

 2. the magnitude of the effect (individual or combined effects);